What should you know as a patient?

 Ticks are capable of transmitting more than one pathogen in a single bite!
 Persistent symptoms after treatment for an identified or suspected disease may be due to additional unrecognized infection (co-infections) that may require extended or alternate treatment.

-It is important to find a doctor willing to participate in a partnership with you in the treatment of Lyme and other tick-borne diseases and that you be proactive about your health by being an informed patient.
+It is important to find a doctor willing to participate in a partnership with you in the treatment of Lyme and other tick-borne diseases and conditions; and that imperative that you be proactive about your health by being an informed patient.